-Judy is the author of Best Practice: Inspiration and Ideas for Traditional Musicians.
-She writes regularly for Acoustic Guitar Magazine.
+Judy is the author of the award-winning book Best Practice: Inspiration and Ideas for Traditional Musicians.
+She has written regularly for Acoustic Guitar Magazine.
 Recent articles include Playing with Lessons from the Martial Arts, How to Jam, and Making the Most of Your Practice Time.
 She also publishes a regular blog on the concepts of Best Practice.

 Judy holds a 4th degree black belt in the martial art of Kokikai Aikido, which she taught at Rutgers University for 12 years.
 She is also a certified yoga teacher.

-Judy believes in removing the stigma associated with the “amateur” musician.
+Judy believes in removing the stigma associated with an “amateur” musician.
 Being an accomplished and dedicated musician does not mean you have to make a living by it.
 She herself had a long and successful career in broadcast television and later in digital marketing.
 Along the way she edited music videos, entertainment specials and documentaries, many of which can be found on IMDB.
 Here's a playlist of some of the videos she edited.
 Artists included Mariah Carey, Bob Dylan, Ozzy Osbourne, Regina Belle, John Mellencamp, Mary-Chapin Carpenter, Cyndi Lauper, Donny Osmond, Rush, Shania Twain, Tony Bennett and Dr. John.
-She went on to produce, direct and write for cable and broadcast television, for clients including Martha Stewart, CBS News and many record labels and well-known organizations.
+She went on to produce, direct and write for cable and broadcast television, for clients including Martha Stewart, CBS News, many record labels and other well-known commercial businesses.